Showing posts with label Season 3. Show all posts

 Kelton''s nude photos, with new cock shots, Jak, Gavin, and a bonus fratboy

 Kelton Dumont, best known as Pontius on The Righteous Gemstones, has not been forthcoming with a lot of physique photos.
 This shoulder and arm is about all you're going to see.
-But nudity is another matter: he gave us a butt and partial dick shot on the show, and a search of hookup sites reveals some other possibilities.
+But nudity is another matter: he gave us a butt and partial dick shot on the show, and a search of hookup sites reveals many other possibilities.

 1. Charleston, February 2024.
 I think Kelton was at Bennington College during that month.